NIKOLA TESLA: GENIUS OF THE GENIUSES

 Figure 7: Tesla's Radio Boat

-We often associate Italian inventor, Guglielmo Marconi as the inventor of radio.
-But has Tesla got a hand on the invention of the radio?
+We often associate the Italian inventor, Guglielmo Marconi, as the inventor of the radio.
+But has Tesla got a hand in the invention of the radio?
 The answer is, YES.

 ''Tesla filed the first US radio patent in 1897.
 Marconi's first patent application in the US, in 1900, was turned down.
 His revised applications were repeatedly rejected because of the priority of Tesla.
 Nonetheless, his Marconi Wireless Telegraph Company Ltd. began thriving.
 Then, on Dec.
 12th, 1901, Marconi for the first time transmitted signals across the Atlantic.''